alinush/alinush.github.io/_includes/refs.md

 [^ABCplus23e]: **A Framework for Resilient, Transparent, High-throughput, Privacy-Enabled Central Bank Digital Currencies**, by Elli Androulaki and Marcus Brandenburger and Angelo De Caro and Kaoutar Elkhiyaoui and Liran Funaro and Alexandros Filios and Yacov Manevich and Senthilnathan Natarajan and Manish Sethi, *in Cryptology ePrint Archive, Paper 2023/1717*, 2023, [[URL]](https://eprint.iacr.org/2023/1717)

+[^ABCplus24]: **Status Report on the First Round of the Additional Digital Signature Schemes for the NIST Post-Quantum Cryptography Standardization Process**, by Gorjan Alagic and Maxime Bros and Pierre Ciadoux and David Cooper and Quynh Dang and Thinh Dang and John Kelsey and Jacob Lichtinger and Yi-Kai Liu and Carl Miller and Dustin Moody and Rene Peralta and Ray Perlner and Angela Robinson and Hamilton Silberg and Daniel Smith-Tone and Noah Waller, 2024, [[URL]](https://nvlpubs.nist.gov/nistpubs/ir/2024/NIST.IR.8528.pdf)

 [^ABC22e]: **Short-lived zero-knowledge proofs and signatures**, by Arasu Arun and Joseph Bonneau and Jeremy Clark, *in Cryptology ePrint Archive, Report 2022/190*, 2022, [[URL]](https://ia.cr/2022/190)

 [^ABCP23e]: **VSS from Distributed ZK Proofs and Applications**, by Shahla Atapoor and Karim Baghery and Daniele Cozzo and Robi Pedersen, *in Cryptology ePrint Archive, Paper 2023/992*, 2023, [[URL]](https://eprint.iacr.org/2023/992)